 Engagement in the political process is critical to our success.
-Our future growth depends on forward-thinking legislation and regulation that makes society safer and more energy efficient and improves public infrastructure.
+Our future growth depends on forward-thinking legislation and regulation that makes society safer and more sustainable and improves public infrastructure.

 Below is a list of some of our top legislative and regulatory priorities:

 - Policies and regulations that encourage the use of public utilities to deploy demand response technologies and smart grids to reduce electricity consumption;

 - Emission reduction policies that reduce the use of global warming and ozone depleting refrigerants;